4 Types of Treatment for Itchy Skin

 For treating skin disease, they specifically use narrowband ultraviotet B (UVB).
 It works well especially to treat sunlight skin disease caused by UVA.

 Other than advanced chemical treatments, natural remedies can be used to treat itchy skin.
 It’s easy to find and very safe to apply.
-It’s usually a topical treatment, you could use virgin clay, apple cider vinegar, peppermint leaves, basil, aloe vera, fruit peels and even oatmeal to heal your itchy skin.
+It’s usually a topical treatment, you could use essential oils, virgin clay, apple cider vinegar, peppermint leaves, basil, aloe vera, fruit peels and even oatmeal to heal your itchy skin.
 But this type of treatment usually work for mild itch, not a severe and complicated condition like eczema or widespread hives.